 - Sort the list by fastest performing resolvers

-- Compare performance and reliability of up-to 200 DNS resolvers
+- Compare the performance and reliability of up to 200 DNS resolvers

 - Export results in CSV format

 - View results in tabular or chart format

-DNS Benchmark is a portable executable that you mean you don’t need to install on PC instead run it from anywhere on the fly.
+DNS Benchmark is a portable executable; which means you don’t need to install it on a PC and can run it from anywhere on the fly.

-Find the fastest CDN by country, the continent, or worldwide.
+Find the fastest CDN by country, continent, or worldwide.

 CDNPerf would be handy if your target audience is in a particular country and not sure which CDN performs the best there.

 Cloudflare performs the best worldwide, but if you are targetting India, then Tata Communication (Bitgravity) does better.

 CDN Latency Test

-CDN Latency Test is useful when you need to check the latency or your domain or compare between two.
+CDN Latency Test is useful when you need to check the latency of your domain or compare between two.

 Tests are performed in real-time from more than 200 locations around the world.